RESEARCH OPPORTUNITIES IN THE DEPARTMENT OF ANTHROPOLOGY

 Mayan Languages on the Move: Building Indigenous Language Activism and cross-community support

-This project seeks to train community-based language activists that can provide infrastructure to develop and strengthen Maya intellectuals, interpreters, and artists key in the promotion of Indigenous languages.
+This project seeks volunteers to train as community-based language activists that can provide infrastructure to develop and strengthen Maya intellectuals, interpreters, and artists key in the promotion of Indigenous languages.
+This semester we will work on supporting Pixan Konob's Mayan Languages Interpreters Collective work translating and producing materials on COVID19 for the Champaign area and beyond.
+We will also work with the Maya Heritage Community Project at Kennesaw State University.
 We understand that Indigenous languages constitute critical vehicles of knowledge, cultures, and values that hold communities together.
 Their promotion, preservation, and revitalization is a crucial right that should be protected.
 This project is looking for students interested in language activism.
-It will require the student or students to travel to Montana in June for a week for the Collaborative Language Research gathering to receive training.
-Expectations beyond training are to work gathering information on language access programs and to help design a language survey for the Champaign area.
+Expectations are to work gathering information on language access programs and to help design a language survey for the Champaign area.
 Some level of Spanish speaking is preferred but not required.
 The students must be able to work independently.
-If interested, please contact Dr. Maldonado at firstname.lastname@example.org.
+If interested, please contact Dr. Maldonado at email@example.com.

 OTHER RESEARCH OPPORTUNITIES